-See the Leveling System/Room Extension Operator's Manual in your Owner InfoCase for specific instructions on which valves to open for front or rear slideout rooms and what additional precautions to follow.
+See the Leveling System/Room Extension Operator's Manual in your Owner Info-Case for specific instructions on which valves to open for front or rear slideout rooms and what additional precautions to follow.

-Open the slideout solenoid valves (with 1/4" nuts on the ends) on the pump to relieve hydraulic line pressure.
+• Open the slideout solenoid valves (with 1/4" nuts on the ends) to relieve hydraulic line pressure.
 DO NOT LOOSEN NUTS MORE THAN 4 FULL TURNS.

-Leveling/Slideout System Hydraulic Pump (Note valve positions in relation to fluid reservoir)
+Leveling/Slideout System Hydraulic Pump Note valve positions in relation to fluid reservoir)